The Ultimate IEM Ranking Hub

 • Tim Tuned: Well tuned, energetic signature Slightly heady, can be fatiquing

-• Shuwa-T: Strengths: Generally good tuning with some bass exture.
-Weaknesses: Somewhat grainy treble which is pronounced but not well defined.
-Comment: It was almost good.
+• Shuwa-T: Comment: It was almost good.
+Generally good tuning with some bass exture Somewhat grainy treble which is pronounced but not well defined

-Mild V n/a Kiwi Ears Cadenza review by jays-audio Kiwi Ears Cadenza review by jaytiss Kiwi Ears Cadenza review by tim-tuned Kiwi Ears Cadenza review by super-review Kiwi Ears Cadenza review by shuwa-t Kiwi Ears Cadenza review by nymz Kiwi Ears Cadenza review by z-reviews
+V-Shaped n/a Kiwi Ears Cadenza review by jays-audio Kiwi Ears Cadenza review by jaytiss Kiwi Ears Cadenza review by tim-tuned Kiwi Ears Cadenza review by super-review Kiwi Ears Cadenza review by shuwa-t Kiwi Ears Cadenza review by nymz Kiwi Ears Cadenza review by z-reviews Kiwi Ears Cadenza review by hbb Kiwi Ears Cadenza review by drew Kiwi Ears Cadenza review by head-fi Kiwi Ears Cadenza review by yifang

 6.2